Nada-Chaari-ITU/survey-multigraph-integration-methods/README.md

 * Finally, evaluate the performance of generated CBTs in terms of CBT centeredness, biomarker reproducibility, node-wise similarity, global-level similarity, and distance-based similarity, as illustrated by the figure above in evaluation strategy section.
 As evaluation measures, we compute at the node-graph scale 8 topological measures (betweeness centrality, eigenvector centrality, PageRank, etc...), local efficiency, and participation coefficient metrics.
 At the global-graph level, we compute the pre-mentioned 8 topological measures over the ROIs, Frobenius distance, Kullback-Leibler divergence, graph modularity, local efficiency, and global efficiency metrics.
 Additionally, we compute the KL-divergence, Hamming distance, and Jaccard distance measures on all pairs graph fusion methods.

 Note: The zip folders entitled 'Reproducibility of the plots for multi-view fusion methods.zip' and 'Reproducibility of the plots for single-view fusion methods' above provide all codes to reproduce the evaluation results (topological measures, KL-divergence, Frobenius distance, local efficiency, etc...) and which are displayed in the file entitled Plots.zip above to compare the integration performance of single-view and multi-graph fusion methods, sepeartely.

+# Installation

+* The required installation for each fusion method is available when you click on the link in the column 'Code' of the table above.
+* To run our codes in zip folders above entitled 'Reproducibility of the plots for multi-view fusion methods.zip' and 'Reproducibility of the plots for single-view fusion methods', you need other dependencies which can be installed via:

+$ pip install numpy
+$ pip install scipy
+$ pip install seaborn
+$ pip install pandas
+$ pip install matplotlib

 # Example Result